charlieuniform/MovieApp01/README.md

 This app displays a movie of your choice that fills the entire screen of your digital display.
 It optionally can show a message timed to fade in and out with the movie loop.

-It is rudimentary, but serves a a demonstration of a most basic HTML web application for display on a screen via a browser in full-screen mode.
+It is rudimentary, but serves as a demonstration of a most basic HTML web application for display on a screen via a browser in full-screen mode.

 ## CharlieUniform
 ChalieUniform is an application (Coming soon.
 Currently in Beta) tha lets you manage HTML content on unattended digital screens.
 Virtually any HTML content will work on any combination of hardware and browser.